signum-network/CIPs/SIP/sip-basic.md

 Each SIP should have the following parts:

-- Preamble - RFC 822 style headers containing metadata about the SIP, including the SIP number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
+- Preamble - A RFC822 like header containing metadata about the SIP, including the SIP number, a short descriptive title (limited to a maximum of 44 characters), a description (limited to a maximum of 140 characters), and the author details.
 Irrespective of the category, the title and description should not include SIP number.
 See [below](./sip-basic.md#sip-header-preamble) for details.
 - Abstract - Abstract is a multi-sentence (short paragraph) technical summary.
 This should be a very terse and human-readable version of the specification section.
 Someone should be able to read only the abstract to get the gist of what this specification does.
 - Motivation (*optional) - A motivation section is critical for SIPs that want to change the Ethereum protocol.
 It should clearly explain why the existing protocol specification is inadequate to address the problem that the SIP solves.
 SIP submissions without sufficient motivation may be rejected outright.
 - Specification - The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Signum platforms .